20290 - GAME THEORY: ANALYSIS OF STRATEGIC THINKING

 A preliminary knowledge on the following topics is suggested before attending the course: - Elementary set theory: sets, Cartesian products, functions. - Elementary analysis: open, closed and bounded subsets of Euclidean spaces; limits, continuity, derivatives, maximization of real-valued functions. - Linear algebra: vectors and operations on vectors, convexity, graphical representation on the Cartesian plane. - Probability theory: probabilities on finite state spaces, conditional probabilities, Bayes rule. - Decision theory: expected utility.

 Game theory (GT) is the formal mathematical analysis of strategic interaction.
 GT now pervades most non-elementary models in microeconomic theory and many models in other branches of economics.
 Understanding GT is therefore necessary to study economic theory at an advanced level.
 Furthermore, GT provides a general theoretical language for the analysis of interaction in other social sciences as well.
 Indeed, although GT relies on some structural assumptions, it nonetheless provides something close to a neutral theoretical framework to develop models of interaction.
-For example, unlike traditional economic theory, game theory does not rest on the assumption that agents are selfish.
+For example, unlike traditional economic theory, game theory does not rest on the assumption that agents are selfish, nor that they interact within markets.
 The course introduces the necessary analytical tools to understand how game theory is used, and it illustrates such tools with some economic applications.
+The approach is formal: theoretical terms and statements are expressed by means of a precise mathematical language.
+Some non-standard topics are included to enhance the student's critical attitudes and to better elucidate the limits of the equilibrium paradigm that dominates both game theory and economic theory.

 - Introduction to interactive decision theory, terminology, notation.